 - Twitch Prime is best accessed through a desktop, laptop or gaming console (it is a gaming service, after all!).

 - Amazon Drive and Prime Photos, it depends on where you are.
 You can upload and view files and images from any device capable of opening the files involved.

 For a full list of compatible devices, check out the table below.

 The biggest change to Prime Video since its Australian launch has been its availability on more and more platforms.

 |Device||Does it work?||Device||Does it work?|

 |Apple TV||Yes||Smart TV/Set-Top Box/Blu-Ray Players||Yes|

 |Fetch TV||No||Xbox One||Yes|

-We’ve long said that Amazon Prime Video was fantastic value for a little over 4 bucks a month, and the expansion of the service to “full Prime” only increases that value exponentially – and the more you use Amazon’s services the more value you’ll find.
+We’ve long said that Amazon Prime Video was fantastic value and the more you use Amazon’s services the more value you’ll find.
 The free expedited shipping on just one product a month will more than pay for the monthly subscription, so in many ways, your Prime Video service just became far more valuable – because now it’s about more than just streaming video.